Settings / Tides

 NOAA indicates tidal current predictions as being in Beta.

 This requires an internet connection.
 However, you can download predictions so that they are available when off-line.

-- NOAA PORTS for Major Ports in USA: (Only SEAiq Pilot) Enables download and display of NOAA PORTS data for many ports in the USA.
+- NOAA PORTS: (Only SEAiq Pilot) Enables download and display of NOAA PORTS data for many ports in the USA.
 The stations are identified using red diamonds with P. An attempt is made to update the stations every 6 minutes.